metomi/rose/sphinx/tutorial/rose/furthertopics/polling.rst

 Depending on your needs, possible uses for polling might include:

-* Checking for required output from a long running task rather than waiting for the task to complete.
+* Checking for required output from a long-running task rather than waiting for the task to complete.
 * Monitoring output from another suite.
 * Checking if a file has required content before using it.